ToadM0de/cartGroup/README.md

 Ivy's reminder for things to fix
-+get help with hero img
++get help with hero imgs
-+add footer
-+add nav images and fix search
++fix account and cart bold
 +get home add to cart buttons working